This week, Deere & Co (DE) a Buy | InvestorPlace

-At $156.81, Deere & Co (DE) Shares a Buy based on the most recent relative pricing of its shares and market intelligence.
-The Buy recommendation, which was recently downgraded from a Strong Buy to Buy, for Deere & Co (NYSE:DE) is the conclusion of a proprietary process of evaluation which yielded results that were above average in 5 area: an economic sector ranked above average in attractiveness, an industry group ranked above average in attractiveness, a ranking in the company's sector that is in the top quarter, ranking in its industry group that is in the top half, and a quantitative risk/reward calculation that is very attractive; and produced below average outcomes in 1 areas: an analytical score that is below average.
-DE has been downgraded from a Strong Buy to a Buy in the last week.
+This week, Deere & Co (DE) drops to a Buy based on the most current comparative pricing of its shares and analysis.
+Deere & Co's (NYSE:DE) current Buy recommendation, which was recently downgraded from a Strong Buy, is based in part on an analytical score that is below average, a ranking in the company's industry group that is in the top half, a ranking in its sector group that is in the top third, and a quantitative risk/reward calculation that is attractive.
+The Buy recommendation for the company is all the more notable as a result of its being a component of an industry group and sector that are ranked well above average in attractiveness.
+The current overall Portfolio Grader recommendation on the shares has changed twice in the past month, which represents a greater level of change than is typical.

-DE is one of the 279 companies in the GICS Producer Manufacturing sector and is a member of the 36 company Trucks/Construction/Farm Machinery GICS industry group within this sector.
-DE's market value is $50.5 billion which places it in the top 10% of its industry group The ranking for DE by Portfolio Grader places it 13 among the 36 companies in this industry group, putting it in the second quartile.
+DE is one of the 278 companies in the GICS Producer Manufacturing sector and is a component of the 36 company Trucks/Construction/Farm Machinery GICS industry group within this sector.
+The market value of DE is $51.0 billion which falls in the top 10% of its industry group Portfolio Grader's current ranking for DE puts it 14 among the 36 companies in this industry group, placing it in the top half.

-Portfolio Grader currently ranks the Producer Manufacturing sector number 6 among the 20 sectors in its universe putting it in the top half of all the GICS sectors.
-The Trucks/Construction/Farm Machinery industry group is ranked 10 among the 129 industry groups within the GICS sectors, placing it well above-average in terms of the Proprietary Quantitative Score scoring system.
+The Producer Manufacturing sector is ranked number 9 among the 20 sectors in the Portfolio Grader universe putting it in the second quartile of all the GICS sectors.
+The Trucks/Construction/Farm Machinery industry group is ranked 19 among the 129 industry groups within the GICS sectors, placing it above-average in terms of the Proprietary Quantitative Score scoring system.

-DE has earned above-average scores in 4 of the 8 fundamental areas analyzed by Portfolio Grader and average or below-average grades in 4 of the areas used in the ranking of company stocks.
+DE has achieved above-average scores in 4 of the 8 fundamental areas analyzed by Portfolio Grader and average or below-average grades in 4 of the areas used in the ranking of company stocks.

-The company's operational scores provide mixed results with rankings for operating margin and earnings growth that are well below-average, and a score for sales growth that is above average.
+DE's operational scores provide mixed results with rankings for operating margin and earnings growth that are well below-average, and a score for sales growth that is above average.
 Scores for visibility of earnings are mixed, with a ranking for earnings revisions and earnings surprises that are better than average, while the score for earnings momentum is much worse than average.
-DE's metric for return on equity is noticeably better than its industry group average but its ranking for cash flow is below-average.
-These fundamental scores give Deere & Co a position in the third quartile of the industry group.
+DE's grade for return on equity is materially better than its industry group average but its ranking for cash flow is below-average.
+These fundamental scores give Deere & Co a position in the bottom quartile of the industry group.

-The Proprietary Quantitative Score is used by Portfolio Grader to measure DE's shares from the viewpoint of risk/reward.
-This unique scoring approach weighs the relative value of the company's shares based on the recent $156.81 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
-Using this risk/reward calculation, DE currently scores well above-average in its industry group compared to its peers.
+Portfolio Grader uses the Proprietary Quantitative Score to gauge DE's shares from the aspect of risk/reward.
+This exclusive scoring methodology weighs the relative value of DE's shares based on the recent $158.51 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Using this risk/reward calculation, the company currently scores above-average in its industry group compared to its peers.

 The Proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.